devil893/UrbanStyle/README.md

 2. As an admin, log in to the admin panel.
 3. Add products, view/manage orders, and track performance.
 4. Shop from the customer website and place test orders using Stripe.

 ---

-## 🛠️ Support

-Have an issue or suggestion?
-[Open an issue](https://github.com/devil893/UrbanStyle/issues) in the repository.

----